 Following this consultation, the student will be required to meet with a judicial officer to discuss their behavior.
 It is possible that the matter can be resolved administratively without further direct involvement in the process by the instructor.
 In some cases, it may be necessary to convene a board and conduct a formal hearing in the matter.
 In these cases, the instructor is involved as the complainant at the hearing.

 The Office of the Dean of Students or Associate Deans on the partner campuses provide consultation concerning preventing and addressing disruptive and inappropriate behavior.
 Instructors may contact the office with any questions or requests concerning student behavioral issues.

-Below is helpful information for assisting students with disabilities.
+Below is helpful information for assisting students requesting accessibility services.

-The student will present each instructor with two copies of a Letter of Notification each semester from the Office for Students with Disabilities(OSD) attesting to his/her approved accommodations.
+The student will present each instructor with two copies of a Letter of Notification each semester from the Office for Student Accessibility Services attesting to his/her approved accommodations.
 One copy of the letter is for the instructor to keep.
-The other copy is to be signed and returned to OSD for record keeping.
+The other copy is to be signed and returned to Student Accessibility Services (SAS) for record keeping.

-On the letter instructors must indicate whether they wish to provide the test accommodations or whether the testing will take place at the OSD.
-The instructor is not required to accommodate a student due to a disability unless they have received an OSD “Letter of Notification”.
+On the letter instructors must indicate whether they wish to provide the test accommodations or whether the testing will take place at the SAS.
+The instructor is not required to accommodate a student due to a disability unless they have received an SAS “Letter of Notification”.

 When a volunteer notetaker has been approved by SAS, the professor is asked to assist the student in obtaining a volunteer notetaker by reading aloud the notetaker announcement and/or soliciting a student from the class.

 Accommodations for a student with a disability must not compromise course content or the requirements for satisfactory course completion.